This recipe for my easy gluten-free pancake recipe made with yogurt and blueberries is sponsored by So Delicious®. Please see my disclosures.

 While your batter is resting, heat your griddle so it’s hot when you add your first scoop of batter.

-A lot of recipes will have you add some sort of fat to the griddle, such as butter or oil.
+Many recipes will have you add some fat to the griddle, such as butter or oil.
 You can do that, and it will crisp the outside of your pancakes more quickly.

 However, if you use a non-stick pan, you can omit this step altogether.
-The recipe has plenty of fats in it already without having to add more.
-It will nicely brown on both sides just with the heat of the griddle.
+The recipe has plenty of fat in it already without having to add more.
+It will be nicely brown on both sides with only the heat from the griddle.

 Once all your batter is cooked, working in batches, get ready to enjoy one delicious, fluffy, and creamy pancake!

 Pancakes can be enjoyed in so many ways.
-I love adding fresh blueberries, as they’re in season right now, but try any of these awesome gluten-free pancake mix-in ideas:
+I love adding fresh blueberries, as they’re in season right now, but try any of these excellent gluten-free pancake mix-in ideas:

 - Bananas